pixelated/puppet-pixelated/README.md

 ## Installing the Pixelated Platform

+Pixelated is built on top of LEAP, so in order to have a Pixelated Platform, you need to have a LEAP Platform.
+There are 2 ways of installing the Pixelated Platform:

+* Having an installation of a [LEAP provider](https://github.com/pixelated-project/pixelated-platform#installing-a-leap-provider) and adding the Pixelated Platform to it, or
+* Setup your own ["Pixelated Provider"](https://github.com/pixelated-project/pixelated-platform#how-to-setup-your-own-pixelated-platform), which is a LEAP provider with the Pixelated Platform already setup on it

 ### Installing a LEAP provider

-You need a running LEAP provider to use Pixelated.
 Please refer to <https://leap.se/en/docs/platform/tutorials/single-node-email> for help with setting up a LEAP provider.

 For the following we assume that you have the LEAP platform and the configuration for your LEAP node on your local workstation.
 If you followed the tutorial to the letter you should have the following directories: